Skip to main content

 Traffic Division

 The Court will mail a Notice to the address listed on your ticket.
 Court employees cannot quote a fine amount or provide information to you until your ticket has been entered into our system.
-If you have not received a notice from the Court within 30 days of the violation date, please contact the Court.
+If you have not received a notice from the Court within 30 days of the violation date, contact the Court.

 General Information